xiaominlin/xiaominlin.github.io/_pages/about.md

 I am Xiaomin Lin, a recent Ph.D. graduate in Electrical and Computer Engineering from the University of Maryland, where I focused on advancing autonomous systems for underwater exploration.
 My research lies at the intersection of robotics, perception, and computer vision, enabling robots to operate autonomously in complex underwater environments.
 I am particularly interested in enhancing underwater vehicle localization, object detection, and mapping using synthetic data and multi-modal sensor integration.

+🚀🚀🚀 I will be on the academic job market for the 2024-2025 cycle.
+If you are aware of any openings for Tenure-Track Assistant Professor positions, I would appreciate any information or referrals! 🚀🚀🚀🚀🚀🚀 I will be on the academic job market for the 2024-2025 cycle.
+If you are aware of any openings for Tenure-Track Assistant Professor positions, I would appreciate any information or referrals! 🚀🚀🚀
 My work has been presented at conferences like IROS and ICRA, with press coverage from organizations such as the Maryland Robotics Center.

 # 🔥 News